 Same as Simulink from the Type drop-down

 list in the Data properties dialog box.
-For more information, see Specify Data Type and Mode.
+For more information, see Specify Data Type with the Data Type Assistant.

 To determine the data types that the objects inherit, build the Simulink model and look at the Compiled Type column for each Stateflow data object in the Model Explorer.